cockroachdb/docs/v22.2/ui-insights-page.md

 The results displayed in the Transaction Executions view will be available as long as the corresponding row in the `crdb_internal.transaction_contention_events` table exists and as long as the rows in each node use less space than `sql.contention.event_store.capacity`.

-Transaction executions with the insight High Contention are transactions that experienced contention.
+Transaction executions with the **High Contention** insight are transactions that experienced contention.

 - **Transaction Execution ID**: The execution ID of the latest execution with the transaction fingerprint.
 - **Transaction Fingerprint ID**: The transaction fingerprint ID of the latest transaction execution.